awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 1. Open Windows PowerShell in elevated \(administrative\) mode\.

 1. Copy and paste the following command block into Windows PowerShell\.
 Replace each *example resource placeholder* with your own information\.
-For example, the Activation Code and Activation ID generated when you create a managed\-instance activation, and with the identifier of the AWS Region you want to download SSM Agent from\.
+For example, the Activation Code and Activation ID generated when you create a managed\-node activation, and with the identifier of the AWS Region you want to download SSM Agent from\.

    *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.